cyclic-software/docs/docs/how-to/add-private-repository.md

 Follow these steps to deploy a private repository on your Cyclic account.

 1. On the dashboard select `Deploy`
-1. Select the `Link your own` tab
+2. Select the `Link your own` tab
-1. Type the private repository's name (or portion of it)
+3. Type the private repository's name (or portion of it)
-1. Click `Add a private repo...`
+4. Click `Add a private repo...`
-1. In the Github pop up add Cyclic app to the private repository
+5. In the GitHub pop up add Cyclic app to the private repository
-1. Finish deploying the private repository like a public repository.
+6. Finish deploying the private repository like a public repository.

 ## Add a private repo...